jonalim/mfBiclust/readme.txt

-cancer_benchmark and yeast_benchmark are redistributed from biclustlib.
+data/cancer_benchmark and data/yeast_benchmark are redistributed from biclustlib.

 biclustlib: A Python library of biclustering algorithms and evaluation measures.
 Copyright (C) 2017  Victor Alexandre Padilha